 - Faculty & Staff

-Associate Professor Leesa Rittelmann joined the SUNY Fredonia faculty in 2005 after earning PhD and MA degrees in Art History from the University of Pittsburgh and a BS in Museum Education from The Pennsylvania State University.
+Associate Professor Leesa Rittelmann joined the State University of New York at Fredonia faculty in 2005 after earning PhD and MA degrees in Art History from the University of Pittsburgh and a BS in Museum Education from The Pennsylvania State University.
 She teaches the history and theory of modern and contemporary art with concentrations in the History of Photography and Gender Studies.
 Her doctoral dissertation "Constructed Identities: The German Photobook from Weimar to the Third Reich" (2003) was supported by two German Academic Exchange Service Scholarships, two Foreign Language Area Studies Fellowships and an Andrew Mellon Pre-doctoral Fellowship.

-Prior to her appointment at SUNY Fredonia, Rittelmann served as a curatorial/research assistant at Pittsburgh’s Carnegie Museum of Art, and served as a visiting Assistant Professor at Whitman College (WA) and Hartwick College (NY).
+Prior to her appointment at State University of New York at Fredonia, Rittelmann served as a curatorial/research assistant at Pittsburgh’s Carnegie Museum of Art, and served as a visiting Assistant Professor at Whitman College (WA) and Hartwick College (NY).

 Class field trip to the Albright Knox Art Gallery, Buffalo.